folio-org/mod-settings/doc/porting-guide.md

 The old mod-configuration web-service is accessed on the WSAPI path `/configurations/entries`.
 This will need to be changed to `/settings/entries`.

 **Note.**
-The change to the path must not be made in isolation, but in conjunction with the changes to the entry parameters documented below, since the mod-search API is not identical to that of mod-configuration.
+The change to the path must not be made in isolation, but in conjunction with the changes to the entry parameters documented below, since the mod-settings API is not identical to that of mod-configuration.

 ### 5. Change the entry parameters